 5.5.A All teams must register annually with the League.
-Teams must not conduct any practices without registering and obtaining insurance through the League, and no new teams will be added to the series scoring after the second race of the series.
+Teams must not conduct any practices without registering and obtaining insurance

 - 5.5.B The deadline for online annual Team Registration is two (2) weeks before the opening race.
 A late fee may be applied to teams that register after the deadline. - 5.5.C The deadline for teams to pay the annual team registration fee is within ten days from the registration deadline.
-A late fee applies if the fee received after the ten-day deadline. - 5.5.D If a team changes from Division II to I before the first race, it must pay the difference in fees and if a team changes from Division I to II before the first race, it will receive a refund for the difference in fees.
+A late fee applies if the fee received after the ten-day deadline. - 5.5.D If a team changes from Division II to I before the first race, it must pay the difference in fees and if a team changes from Division I to II before the first race, it will receive a refund for the difference in fees